carlosvin/carlosvin.github.io/es/posts/react-typescript-parcel/index.md

     }
 ```

+Then to it is really easy to:

+ - run development server: `yarn start`
+ - generate a production bundle: `yarn build`

 ## Add scripts to run Parcel

 There is another approach described in [Parcel documentation](https://en.parceljs.org/getting_started.html) that consists of installing Parcel globally.